cstria0106/OneClickInventory/docs/how-to-use.md

 ## Basic usage

-1. Add items to your avatar Add items to your avatar.
+1. Add items to your avatar.
 Use modular avatar or manual way.
 Organize your hierarchy like,

     ```
     Avatar